Skip to main content

 }

-Since the data model is higher-level modeling based on collections, creating a document-based data model will automatically create the corresponding collections.
+Since the data model is an upper-layer modeling based on collections, when creating a document-based data model, the corresponding collection will be automatically created.